 When comparing Microsoft OneNote vs Remember the Milk, the Slant community recommends Remember the Milk for most people.
 In the question“What are the best cross-platform to do list apps?”
-Remember the Milk is ranked 19th while Microsoft OneNote is ranked 25th.
+Remember the Milk is ranked 13th while Microsoft OneNote is ranked 27th.
 The most important reason people chose Remember the Milk is:

 Smart lists are configured using Remember the Milk's syntax, making it very customizable.